zulucmd/koanf-zflag/README.md

   // "time" and "type" may have been loaded from the config file, but
   // they can still be overridden with the values from the command line.
-  // The bundled kozflag.Provider takes a flagset from the gorwarden/zflag lib.
+  // The bundled kzflag.Provider takes a flagset from the gorwarden/zflag lib.
-  // Passing the Koanf instance to kozflag helps it deal with default command
+  // Passing the Koanf instance to kzflag helps it deal with default command
   // line flag values that are not present in conf maps from previously loaded
   // providers.
-  if err := k.Load(kozflag.Provider(f, ".", k), nil); err != nil {
+  if err := k.Load(kzflag.Provider(f, ".", k), nil); err != nil {
     log.Fatalf("error loading config: %v", err)
   }